The Lessons of Participative Leadership

 2. Encouragement and recognition

 To build effective, best-in-class products, organizations need ingeniousness and creative power.
-These individuals who provide ingeniousness are divergent thinkers.
+Usually, it's divergent thinkers who provide ingeniousness.
 For these team members to bring their ideas to the team, they need a product culture that promotes the freedom to dream big, be imaginative, and where ideas and employees are both valued and respected.

 Product leaders are envisioned to be innovative and have the capabilities to pioneer solutions with the ability to solve customer problems.
 However, they must also cultivate and support their cross-functional teams’ collaborative, innovative capabilities.
 Everyone will bring about an affluent assortment of innovative concepts with different ways of thinking, approaches, and experiences.